ehealthkd/ehealthkd.github.io/docs/pages/2021/resources.md

 Participants can opt-out of the cross-domain / multi-language challenge at evaluation time, in which case only the metrics from the main domain (MedlinePlus) and language (Spanish) will be used.

+As in the previous edition, the corpus for eHealth-KD 2021 [7] will use a corpus extracted from MedlinePlus sources, plus additional resources.
+First, the same corpus used in the 2020 edition will be provided for training and development, while a new set of previously unlabelled sentences will be manually annotated and used for the test collection.
+Additionally, health-related news sourced from Wikinews will be also provided for training and development.
+Finally, a small set of sentences from scientific papers in the CORD-19 corpus (in English language) will be selected, annotated, and distributed in the training, development, and testing collections.

-> **NOTE:** The resulting documents and output files are distributed along with the Task.
-There is no need for participants to download extra data from MedlinePlus servers, since all the input is already distributed.
+> **NOTE:** All the sentences are manually annotated using Brat by a group of annotators.
+The resulting documents and output files are distributed along with the Task.
+There is no need for participants to download extra data from any of the sources, since all the input is already distributed.

 ## Corpus data